BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

         # Generally updated state is implicitly returned (taken care by Immer).
 But whenever you are completely reassign the state, we have to use 'return' (return [])
         # So basically we can return an empty value in mini-states whenever we want to reset and then dispatch two separate actions whenever the reset button is clicked.
 But there are better ways.
 We use something called extraReducers.
     # extraReducers:
+        # When you define extraReducers as a function, Redux Toolkit calls this function with the builder object which is a part of the builder API.
+        # The builder API replaces the traditional object notation, providing more flexibility and clarity when working with external or dynamic actions.
-        # It allows you to define additional reducers that don't directly correspond to actions generated by the slice.
+        # extraReducers allows you to define additional reducers that don't directly correspond to actions generated by the slice.
 They dont improve performance or efficiency.
-They are primarily used for readability and separation concerns.
+They are primarily used for readability and separation of concerns.
             # The reducers defined within a slice (reducers field) are responsible for handling actions that are specific to that slice.
 They only respond to the actions that are created by that slice itself (like those defined in the reducers field).
             # extraReducers allows a slice to respond to actions that originate outside of its own reducers field.
 These could be actions from,
                 # Other slices